nhcha6/QueryAdapter/README.md

 This repository provides a simple example of how to run and evaluate QueryAdapter on the Scannet++ dataset.

-We also include [supplementary material](supplementary_material.pdf) providing additional details of the experiments in the original paper.
+We also include [supplementary material](supplementary_material.pdf) providing additional details regarding our experiments.

 ## Dataset and Environment Set-up
 1. Download [Scannet++](https://github.com/scannetpp/scannetpp)